castle/castle-aws-cloudfront/README.md

 to the Trust Relationship for the role that was created automatically when you created the Lambda function.
 More details on Lambda@Edge IAM are available [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-permissions.html).

+> Note: reload the Lambda dashboard after you adjust the permissions for the Lambda function.

 #### Test your Lambda function

-You can test your Lambda function with the `clientIDbody.json` sample event included in the `sampleEvents` directory.
+You can test your Lambda function with the `clientIDbody.json` sample event included in the `sampleRequests` directory.

 #### Add a CloudFront trigger

+> As of March 2021, Lambda@Edge functions are available only the `us-east-1` region.
+If you don't see Cloudfront in the list of triggers, make sure you're in the `us-east-1` region.

 Click Add Trigger